showman-sharma/regression-classification/README.md

 # REGRESSION and CLASSIFICATION
 _________________________________
-Authored by:
-V S S Anirudh Sharma
+Authored by V S S Anirudh Sharma and Hema Landa
-Hema Landa
 _________________________________